HalleypC/Mini-Project-IV/.ipynb_checkpoints/README-checkpoint.md

 - More graduates apply for loans than non-grads.
 70.8% of graduates are successful with their loan applications, only 61.2% of non-grads are successful

 ## Process
-(fill in what you did during EDA, cleaning, feature engineering, modeling, deployment, testing)

 ### EDA
 Explored the data through descriptive statistics, various plots, and pivot tables
 ### Pre-Processsing